openMSL/.github/doc/governance_rules.md

 This open-source material will be made available under open-source licenses and as is.
 This is done for the protection of the creators without any warranty and under exclusion of liability for damages resulting from any use.

 Creators of additional open-source material that may be relevant to the ENVITED OpenMSL are welcome to contact the ASCS office at hello@envited.market. </i>

+<h5>3.2 Repository naming scheme</h5>
+Each repository within OpenMSL is assigned a unique identifier.
+This identifier combines the ID of the sub-library with a consecutive repository ID within the sub-library conforming to the schema: `sl-<sub-library ID>-<consecutive repo ID>`.
+This identifier string is the first part of every repository within OpenMSL.
+The second part is an individual name for the material contained in the repository.
+The name shall give concise information about the repository's contents.
+The general repository naming scheme therefore reads: `sl-<sub-library ID>-<consecutive repo ID>-<concise name>`

 <h3>§4 Implementation Phases of the OpenMSL</h3>